sanctuarycomputer/style/README.md

 </div>
 ```

-When reading our code example above, we can visualize exactly how this file will appear in our HTML.
+We can visualize exactly how this file will appear in our HTML.
 If we also want to remove or add an atribute, all we have to do is append or remove a class.
 This approach allows us to implement a completely custom component design without having to rely on writing verbose and non-composable class names like : `chat-notication` and `chat-notification-logo-wrapper`.

 <!--
 <br>